 In addition, it is not simply pleasure seeking or escape that initially causes the use of addictive substances or negative and harmful behaviours.
 Instead, it is a complicated combination of factors which often include environmental triggers, stress, anxiety, depression, or other mental health issues as well as a genetic predisposition to addiction.
 For these individuals, it is the psychological issues driving the addiction, not just a physiological or behavioural response.
 With these clients it is not uncommon for the focus of the addiction to change over time and throughout life unless the root cause is treated.

-Treating an addiction is more than just stopping the problematic behaviour or finding another more socially acceptable behaviour.
-Instead, treatment requires understanding the root cause of the addiction and why an individual sees the addiction as an effective coping strategy.
-Often this includes processing and closely looking at dysfunctional family issues, trauma from childhood or perhaps trauma and abuse in a more recent relationship.
+Treating addiction requires more about simply avoiding unhealthy activity or seeking a new socially appropriate approach.
+Treatment, however, involves recognizing the root cause of addiction and that an person uses diversion as an appropriate coping mechanism.
+Often this includes treatment and close attention to dysfunctional family issues, childhood trauma, or perhaps trauma and abuse in a more recent relationship.